 Did you know the price of a medical procedure from one facility to another can be vary by hundreds or even thousands of dollars?
-A Healthcare Bluebook tool funded by the University is offered to help employees understand the cost impact of various procedures and ratings of providers.
+The BCBS Cost Estimation tool is offered to help employees understand the cost impact of various procedures and ratings of providers.
 This tool allows employees to have more control and influence in healthcare spending decisions to see these price differences and choose where to go for medical procedures.
-You can find high-quality healthcare at a Fair Price quickly and easily.
-Employees who are enrolled in the Davenport healthcare plan can check it out by going to healthcarebluebook.com/cc/abg.
+You can find high-quality healthcare at a fair price quickly and easily.
+Employees who are enrolled in the Davenport healthcare plan can check it out by going to bcbsm.com, Doctor & Hospitals, Find a Doctor, Get a Cost Estimate.
+You may also get there by downloading the BCBMS app.